Gamebook Tracker

 StatMeaning

-MissingOnly shown when Mapped equals Discovered (all found sections are fully mapped).
-Shows how many sections within the book's total count have never been encountered.
+MissingOnly shown when Mapped equals Discovered (everything you've found is fully mapped).
+Shows how many sections in the book's total you've never come across.
 Hover over the count to see the individual section numbers.

-PlaythroughsTotal number of runs (active and completed), with a breakdown of completed runs shown in brackets — losses in red, wins in green
+PlaythroughsTotal number of playthroughs (active and completed), with completed ones broken down — losses in red, wins in green

 Character sheet

-Click Character Sheet (bottom-right corner of the tracker screen) to open the character sheet dialog.
-This lets you track any stats, items, or attributes for the current run.
+Click Character Sheet (bottom-right corner of the tracker) to open the character sheet window.
+Use it to track any stats, items, or attributes for your current playthrough.

 Reordering fields

-Drag the handle on the left of any field row to reorder it.
-The new order is applied when you press Save or Save as Template.
+Drag the handle on the left of any field to reorder it.
+The new order takes effect when you press Save or Save as Template.

 Adding fields